joaoloss/LABIC-Image-Extractor/README.md

 This repository contains a script developed in Labic (Laboratório de Internet e Ciência de Dados) with non-commercial goals.

 The script processes images and the corresponding JSON file exported from Label Studio.
-It organizes the images into folders based on the ID of the person who labeled them, with subdirectories for each assigned label.
+It organizes the images into folders based on the name of the person who labeled them, with subdirectories for each assigned label.

 ## Installation